mrazvan22/website-academic/content/author/admin/_index.md

 Email: razvan at csail.mit.edu

-I am a postdoctoral researcher at MIT, working with [Polina Golland](https://people.csail.mit.edu/polina/) to develop machine learning algorithms for healthcare applications.
-I currently work on methods to visualise what black-box classifiers learned, which are very important for debugging classifiers, increasing model performance and building trust in order to deploy such systems to the clinic.
+I am a postdoctoral researcher in [Polina Golland's lab](https://people.csail.mit.edu/polina/) at MIT, working on machine learning algorithms for healthcare applications.
+I currently develop methods to visualise what black-box classifiers learned, which are very important for debugging classifiers, increasing model performance and building trust to deploy such systems to the clinic.

 During my PhD, I developed Bayesian statistical models for prediction of Alzheimer's disease and related neurodegenerative diseases.
-I further co-organised TADPOLE, an international competition that compared 92 algorithms from 33 teams at predicting the evolution of Alzheimer's disease.
+Such models were able to not only to estimate the continuous evolution of Alzheimer's disease, but also discover novel spatial patterns of brain pathology (e.g. [DIVE](https://www.sciencedirect.com/science/article/pii/S1053811919301491)) or transfer such "learned evolutions" in populations with different diseases (e.g. [DKT](https://arxiv.org/abs/1901.03517)).
+I further co-organised [TADPOLE](https://tadpole.grand-challenge.org/), an international competition that compared 92 algorithms from 33 teams at predicting the evolution of Alzheimer's disease.
+Finally, together with UCL colleagues N. Firth and S. Primativo, I performed one of the first comprehensive clinical studies ([Firth et al., Brain, 2019](https://academic.oup.com/brain/article/142/7/2082/5521045)) on the evolution of Posterior Cortical Atrophy, a rare dementia affecting the visual system.

 I also have a keen interest in general machine learning and computational intelligence, in order to make computers perform intelligent tasks.
+Aside from research, at MIT I am also involved with the [Postdoctoral Association](https://pda.mit.edu/), working with the MIT administration to create a better research environment for postdocs.

 You can see a complete list of publications on my [Google Scholar](https://scholar.google.com/citations?hl=en&user=AzfoycUAAAAJ) page.